-Bored by Margaret Atwood is a single stanza poem that reads as a fluid thought (or thoughts) ruminating on a complex experience of boredom throughout the speaker’s life.
+‘Bored’ by Margaret Atwood is a single stanza poem that reads as a fluid thought (or thoughts) ruminating on a complex experience of boredom throughout the speaker’s life.
 Within this poem Atwood’s speaker analyzes life and at the end comes to a conclusion about how she has been leading it, committing herself to never again being able to experience it the same way again.
 This poem was written in 1994 and published in her book, Morning in the Burned House.
-The full poem can be found here.

 Analysis of Bored

-Further along she continues with the metaphor, describing the relationship as being driven in a car, or paddled in a boat.
-She has no direction over where she is going, someone else is make her decisions for her.
+Further along, she continues with the metaphor, describing the relationship as being driven in a car, or paddled in a boat.
+She has no direction over where she is going, someone else is making her decisions for her.

-She continues on to describe the “rhythm” of her life.
+She continues to describe the “rhythm” of her life.
 How “he would whistle,” then she would.